Cleaning Hacks for National Puppy Day

-- Avoidance of threat or nuisance in the community
+- Avoidance of threats or nuisances in the community

 - Obtaining your pet from a reputable and ethical source.

-We would also suggest that you consider the following before making a commitment to a new puppy:
+We would also suggest that you consider the following before committing to a new puppy:

 - Dogs can be hard work.